diffpy/diffpy.utils/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-The diffpy.utils package requires Python 2.6 or 2.7 and the following software:
+The diffpy.utils package requires Python 2.7 and the following software:

 * ``setuptools``   - tools for installing Python packages
 * ``NumPy``        - library for scientific computing with Python